konditori/kondis/README.md

 Let's do to commercial fitness platforms what Immich did to photo hosting.

+Kondis is usable but under fast-paced development.

 The name is Nordic slang for "conditioning"

-## Goals (subject to change)

-1. Mobile apps with fast, reliable workout tracking
+## Documentation
+Main documentation is available on the [documentation site](https://docs.kondis.org/).

+## Completed features

+* Strava takeout import
-2. Workout analysis and route map display
+* Workout analysis and route map display
-3. Support for .fit and .gpx files
-4. Multi-user support with roles and shared environments
-5. Privacy-first defaults with self-hosted ownership of data
+* Import .fit, .gpx, and .tcx files
+* Android workout tracking
+* Live workout tracking
+* Multi user support
+* Liking and commenting others workouts

+## Planned features (subject to change)
+* Demo site linked from github

 ## Development
 Please see the [developer documentation site](https://developers.kondis.org/).

+There is a separate [api reference site](https://developers.kondis.org/).

 ## License
 Kondis is licensed under AGPL-3.0-or-later; see [LICENSE](./LICENSE).

 Bundled third-party dependencies and their notices are listed in